ikskuh/proxy-head/README.md

 - Flexible head resolution
 - User-configurable palette for indexed mode

-## Nice to have

-These features are not implement, but would be cool to have:

-- [ ] Multi-head support
-- [ ] Save to screenshot
-- [ ] C library
+There are always some improvements to do.
+Check out [the issue list](https://github.com/MasterQ32/proxy-head/labels/enhancement) to see what's left to do.

-Feel free to implement them!
+Feel free to just implement them!

 ## Usage Example